1tomany/rich-bundle/README.md

 In each of these scenarios, the handler is unaware of the HTTP context, so it can't rely on it to exist to function properly.
 Ensuring each handler can operate in isolation also makes them easier to test: you can write a functional test without worrying about bootstrapping an HTTP environment.

 #### Handler exceptions
-A very sepcifically named exception `App\Account\Action\Handler\Exception\UserNotFoundForCreatingAccountException` is thrown when the author user can't be found.
+A very specifically named exception `App\Account\Action\Handler\Exception\UserNotFoundForCreatingAccountException` is thrown when the author user can't be found.
 I prefer to create a new exception class for each exception state.
 From just the name of the class, any developer can quickly tell what caused it to be thrown.
 A unique class for each exception also lets you standardize the error message and exception code.

 ```php
 <?php